 This week we are looking at osmosis, and considering how to contextualise learning.
 The activities this week will support you to:

 - Develop your subject knowledge of the transport of water in plants.

 - Develop your subject knowledge of osmosis and your awareness of its importance as a driving force in biology.

 - Explore practical work which develops students’ understanding of key concepts.

 - Consider how the use of animations and modelling can support learning.

 The course is led by Beverley Goodger, Biology teacher and SAPS Ambassador, and Alex Jenkin, Schools Project Manager at Science and Plants for Schools (SAPS).
 It is supported by Karen Hornby, Subject Specialist at the National STEM Learning Centre.

-Beverley, Alex and Karen will be on hand between 30 September - 27 October 2019 to support each of the three weeks from the course start date.
-At the end of the course there is also a Question and Answer (Q&A) session with Beverley.
-Post your outstanding questions by 20 October 2019 to step 3.13.
+Beverley, Alex and Karen will be on hand between 16 March - 13 April 2020 to support each of the three weeks from the course start date.
+At the end of the course there is also a Question and Answer (Q&A) session with the course educators.
+Post your outstanding questions by 6 April 2020 to step 3.13.

 We’re very grateful for teachers and students from Wyggeston and Queen Elizabeth I College, Leicester and Tarleton Academy, Preston for allowing us to film excellent examples of practical lessons and speak to us about their teaching of biology and plant science.
 We hope you find their insights and experiences useful to reflect upon and consider.